Installing and Upgrading Cloudera Data Science Workbench 1.3.x

 - Depending on your deployment, either uninstall the RPM or deactivate the current CDSW parcel in Cloudera Manager.

 - On the master node, restore the backup copy you have of /var/lib/cdsw.
-Note that any changes after this backup will be lost.
+Note that any changes made after this backup will be lost.

 - Install a version of Cloudera Data Science Workbench that is equal to or greater than the version of the /var/lib/cdsw backup.